kirfyK/THE-ULTIMATE-ROCKET-LEAGUE-TRAINING-PROGRAM/README.md

 ### Official Discord: https://discord.gg/nwXTTNk

 ***Thanks to all of the following volunteers who helped develop this training guide, couldn't have done it without you!***
+Contributors are now listed on each individual stage they helped in.

 **Authors:**
 - Kirfy ( www.twitch.tv/kify )